Inhuman Power and the Capitalist Machine Mind

 The safety implication is that AI capitalism should be governed at the points where cognition becomes command.
 Model risk, labor risk, and platform risk converge when a system can monitor workers, allocate tasks, set pace, classify applicants, trigger discipline, deny access, or make customers and citizens visible to automated management.

-That frame is now visible in enacted law, even where duties are still phasing in.
+That frame is now visible in enacted law and official implementation planning, even where duties are still phasing in.
 The EU AI Act's Annex III covers specified AI systems used for recruitment, work-related decisions, task allocation, monitoring, performance evaluation, and access to self-employment.
 Article 26 sets deployer duties for high-risk systems, including appropriate human oversight and notice to natural persons when Annex III systems assist decisions about them.
 Article 50 sets transparency duties for direct AI interaction and certain synthetic or biometric/emotion-recognition uses.
-Under Article 113, the Regulation's general application date is August 2, 2026, with Article 6(1) obligations and corresponding obligations applying from August 2, 2027.
+The Commission's July 2026 AI Act implementation page says AI Omnibus changes move the rules for high-risk areas including employment to December 2, 2027, and product-integrated high-risk systems to August 2, 2028; transparency rules remain due in August 2026.

 The Platform Work Directive puts algorithmic management even more directly into labor governance, with national transposition due by December 2, 2026.
 It requires information about automated monitoring and decision-making systems, regular evaluation with worker-representative involvement, sufficient human resources for oversight, competent overseers with authority to override automated decisions, human decisions for account restriction or termination, rights to explanations and human review, and safety-and-health risk assessment for automated systems that may affect accidents, psychosocial risk, or ergonomic risk.